Getting Help for Drug Addiction

 He has now been sober for over 2 years following his treatment at the Providence Projects.

-We provide a free and immediate assessment for those looking to seek treatment at our drug rehab centre.
-These rehab assessments take no longer than 40 minutes, and are carried out either over the telephone or face-to-face.
+- We provide a free and immediate assessment for those seeking drug addiction treatment.
+These assessments take no longer than 40 minutes, and are carried out either over the telephone or face-to-face.
 It is an opportunity for us to assess an individual’s suitability for treatment, but also for potential clients to see if we are the right fit for them.

 These consultations are completely free of charge, and our dedicated team will answer any questions you may have about rehab, hopefully alleviating any fears too.

 The assessment process can be arranged immediately, and will cover a range of topics such as:

 - Family history